rzehumat/ctuThesis2/README.md

 It is not my piece of work and therefore I do not have any author rights.

+This template is not an official one, there are more available at CTU.
+Ask your supervisor, which one should you use!
 For other CTU templates for theses, see
 - [Tomas Hejda's template for CTU theses](https://github.com/tohecz/ctuthesis),
 - [KSI FNSPE CTU template](https://ksi.fjfi.cvut.cz/sablona-zaverecne-prace),
 - [Milos Kozak's template for CTU FEE](https://www.overleaf.com/latex/templates/sablona-pro-psani-disertacni-prace-na-cvut-fel/ptpvbxhsjdmg),